 The San Marco may be one of the oldest churches in Rome.
 Tradition dictates that it was founded in 336 during the reign of pope Marcus.
-Marcus’ pontificate was quite short: he was pope from 18 January-7 October.
+Marcus’ pontificate was quite short: he was pope from 18 January until 7 October.
 So if he was indeed responsible for the construction of the San Marco, it must have been in 336.
 Although pope Marcus was canonised and became San Marco, the church is, of course, not dedicated to him, but to Saint Marcus (or Mark) the Evangelist.
-Hence its full name: San Marco Evangelista al Campidoglio, with Campidoglio being the Capitol Hill nearby.
+Hence its full name: San Marco Evangelista al Campidoglio, with Campidoglio being the Capitoline Hill nearby.

 While the apse mosaic of the Santa Cecilia in Trastevere was partly destroyed during ‘renovations’ and used to be much larger, the mosaic in the San Marco seems to be intact.
 Above the conch, we can admire five tondi.
 The centre one shows Jesus Christ again, but strangely enough his beard seems to be somewhat different from the one on Christ in the conch below (the beard seems to be rounded at the bottom, while the lower Christ has a slightly spiked beard).
 The other tondi show symbolic representations of the four Evangelists.
 From left to right, they are: